SirHeads/phoenix-scripts/README.md

 The "Phoenix" setup aims to transform a fresh Proxmox VE installation into a ready-to-use server with a predefined storage layout, user accounts, network configuration, and essential services.
 The core storage utilizes ZFS for data integrity and performance, organized into distinct pools for operating system/data and bulk storage.
 The scripts handle initial OS configuration, ZFS pool and dataset creation, Proxmox storage definition, user and group management, and service setup (like Samba).

+This version (v0.10.01) integrates the visual "Phoenix Flying" animation at the end of the main setup process (`create_phoenix.sh`) and automatically reboots the system once the setup is complete, indicating that the initial configuration is finished and root access is no longer strictly required for subsequent management via the configured admin user.

 ## Getting Started

 These instructions will guide you through preparing your Proxmox host and executing the automation scripts.

 ### Prerequisites

-1.  **Fresh Proxmox VE Installation:** Start with a clean installation of Proxmox VE (tested with version 8.x).
+*   **Fresh Proxmox VE Installation**: Start with a clean installation of Proxmox VE (tested with version 8.x).
 The target system should have at least 3 NVMe SSDs for the intended ZFS configuration.
-2.  **Root Access:** You must have root (`sudo su -` or direct root login) access to the Proxmox host to execute these scripts.
+*   **Root Access**: You must have root (`sudo su -` or direct root login) access to the Proxmox host to execute these scripts.
-3.  **Internet Connection:** The host needs internet access during the setup process to download packages and updates.
+*   **Internet Connection**: The host needs internet access during the setup process to download packages and updates.
-4.  **SSH Key (Optional but Recommended):** Have your public SSH key ready if you intend to add it to the new admin user account.
+*   **SSH Key (Optional but Recommended)**: Have your public SSH key ready if you intend to add it to the new admin user account.

 ### Installation